 John S. Hamlin became a member of the Board in March 2009.
 Mr. Hamlin is President and Managing Partner of Bozeman Limited Partnership, an Austin, Texas-based private equity firm, since April 2007.
 He is currently Chairman of the corporate board of Recreational Equipment, Inc. (REI), an outdoor retailer in Seattle, Washington, where he also serves on the nominating and governance committee; Presiding Director of the board of Tory Burch LLC, a luxury American sportswear company in New York; a corporate board member of TrackingPoint, Inc., a precision optics technology company in Austin Texas and and a corporate board member of Spiceworks, a privately held network management software company in Austin, Texas.
 Mr. Hamlin previously served as a corporate board member of Serena and Lily, a luxury home goods company, from 2012 to 2014.
 He was a corporate board member at Bare Escentuals, a publicly-held premium cosmetic company, from March 2009 until their acquisition by Shiseido in March 2010.
 From 2006 to 2008, he was a corporate board member and audit committee member at Safeco, a publicly-held insurance company, which was sold to Liberty Mutual Insurance.
 Prior to joining Bozeman, Mr. Hamlin spent 11 years at Dell Inc., a technology solutions, services, and support provider, where he was an Executive Officer and Senior Vice President reporting directly to the Office of the Chairman.
 From 2005 to 2007 he was the Senior Vice President responsible for Dell’s global online business and brand strategy.
 Mr. Hamlin previously served as Senior Vice President and General Manager of Dell’s U.S. consumer business for 5 years, and led that business from #6 to #1 market share in the U.S. He also served as Vice President and General Manager of Dell’s Home and Small Business division in Japan, and held marketing and operations positions in the U.S. Home and Small Business division before moving to Japan.
 Prior to joining Dell, Mr. Hamlin worked in the venture capital field for three years and served as a strategic consultant at Bain & Company for six years.

-James R. Kackley was elected Non Executive Chairman of the Board in November 2011.
+James R. Kackley was elected Lead Director in February 2017.
+He previously served as Non Executive Chairman of the Board from November 2011 to February 2017.
 He is currently the Non-Executive Chairman of Orion Energy Systems, Inc., the leading innovator in power technology, having served as its President and Chief Operating Officer in 2009 and 2010 and as a director since 2005.
 Prior to Orion he served as Managing Partner and Chief Financial Officer of Andersen Worldwide SC.
 Mr. Kackley spent more than three decades at Arthur Andersen LLP and Andersen Worldwide.
 He served as a partner in both the U.S. and Worldwide firms from 1974.
 He served as an Adjunct Professor at the Kellstadt School of Management at DePaul University from 1999 to 2002.
 He has been a director of Herman Miller Inc. since 2003 and served as a director of PepsiAmericas Inc. from December 2004 to February 2010 and Ryerson Inc from February to October 2007.
 Mr. Kackley is also involved in numerous civic and charitable organizations.
 He currently serves as a Life Trustee of Northwestern University and the Museum of Science and Industry (Chicago).